Please find below some information about the curriculum at Pencoys Primary School.

 We have developed a comprehensive curriculum framework that meets the requirements of the latest National Curriculum.
 Our curriculum provides pupils with the requisite skills and knowledge to be successful, independent and motivated learners in readiness for the next stage of their education.

-Carefully chosen topics celebrate Cornwall and Cornish heritage.
-These topics explore Cornwall’s links with the wider world and develop a sense of place, giving children pride in their cultural heritage and their locality.
+Carefully chosen learning blocks celebrate Cornwall and Cornish heritage.
+These learning blocks explore Cornwall’s links with the wider world and develop a sense of place, giving children pride in their cultural heritage and their locality.

-Here at Pencoys we are very proud of our creative, topic based curriculum.
-Below you will find our whole school overviews which details the range of exciting topics we use to deliver the National Curriculum.
+Here at Pencoys we are very proud of our creative curriculum.
+Below you will find our whole school overviews which detail the range of exciting learning blocks we use to deliver the National Curriculum.

 At Pencoys we are continually looking for ways to enhance our curriculum through enrichment activities.
 Throughout the Covid-19 restrictions, we have ensured curriculum enrichment and community events remain at the centre of our learning and school calendar.
 Pupils have taken part in inspiring topic launch days to simulate their interest and engagement with new topics.
 Opportunities have been sought for live lessons, workshops and tours to ensure our pupils are still making contact and links at a local, national and global level.